District Conservation Technician

 Key Responsibilities:

-o Prepare educational materials, including informational newsletter articles, and assist in delivering technical workshops.
+Prepare educational materials, including newsletter articles, and assist in delivering technical workshops.

-o Aid in developing grant applications with technical details and assist in reporting requirements for funded projects.
+Aid in developing grant applications by providing technical details and assisting with reporting requirements for funded projects.

-o Assist with the implementation of the MCD programs, including the Colorado Soil Health Program and Delta-Mesa Colorado Master Irrigator Program.
+Assist with the implementation of MCD programs, including the Noxious Weed Management Program, Microhabitat Program, and the Delta-Mesa Colorado Master Irrigator Program.

 Qualifications: